paulross/TotalDepth/docs/source/tech/LIS_indexing.rst

 So given an 'average' cost of indexing of 40 ms/Mb (i.e. a 'good' rating) the performance improvements could be:

 * Moving to larger Physical Record sizes: x8?
-* Pushing the Raw Stream/TIF/Physical Record handling code into Cython/C: x2-4?
+* Integrate the existing (in another project) code in C that handles Raw Stream/TIF/Physical Record handling into this project.
+This is known to be about x100 faster (and the index has a lower memory footprint).

 The performance improvements would not necessarily combine as they are mutually dependent but the combination might reduce the cost to around 2 to 8 ms/MB, an exceptionally good performance indeed.

+See :ref:`TotalDepth-tech-perf_improve` for other performance improvements

 LIS Read Performance via an Index
 =====================================